Ghosts (2019 TV series): Broadcast

+Ghosts was the first post-watershed comedy by the ensemble, although some television critics said that it was suitable for adults and children alike, and it was moved to a pre-watershed slot from series 2 onwards.

 Ghosts also airs on Paramount+ in the United States and CBC Gem in Canada.
-It used to be available in the US on Warner Bros.
-Discovery's HBO Max until they lost the streaming rights to the show 12 September 2023.
+It was initially available in the US on Warner Bros.
+Discovery's HBO Max until streaming rights expired in September 2023.
 In November 2023, due to the 2023 Writers Guild of America strike causing a delay in production of the show's American remake, CBS began to broadcast episodes of the British series as Ghosts UK on linear US television.